GMOD/tabix-js/README.md

 const headerBuffer = await tbiIndexed.getHeaderBuffer()
 ```

+You may also use e.g. `tbiIndexed.getLines('ctgA', 200, undefined, lineCallback)`
+to get all lines staring at 200 and going to the end of ctgA.

 ## Academic Use

 This package was written with funding from the [NHGRI](http://genome.gov) as part of the [JBrowse](http://jbrowse.org) project.
 If you use it in an academic project that you publish, please cite the most recent JBrowse paper, which will be linked from [jbrowse.org](http://jbrowse.org).